psycopg/psycopg/docs/basic/install.rst

 .. seealso::

     Did Psycopg 3 install ok?
     Great!
-You can now move on to the :ref:`basic module usage <module-usage>` to learn how it works.
+    You can now move on and :ref:`learn how Psycopg works
+    <module-concepts>`.
+    Or just jump in and :ref:`dissect an example <module-example>`.

     Keep on reading if the above method didn't work and you need a different way to install Psycopg 3.